seymourlabs/openfaas-template-php/README.md

-# PHP templates for openfaas
+# PHP templates for OpenFaaS

 ## Versions
-There are templates for PHP 5.6 and latest stable version of PHP 7
+There are templates for PHP 5.6 and latest stable version(s) of PHP 7

 ## Usage: